Faroe Islands Explorer

 - Photography stops at breathtaking cliffs, houses with grass-covered roof tops, horses munching the greenest grass you’ll ever see

-Farewell dinner at Aarstova, Torshavn: add-on US$100 per person (must be prebooked with your tour)
+Farewell dinner at Aarstova, Torshavn: (must be pre-booked with your tour) – US$tba per person

 Prices are quoted per person in US$ based on two people sharing a twin room and one person in a single.
 Triple rooms are not available on this tour.
 Rates are subject to change based on currency fluctuations and the availability of the components of the tour.